CyanWatts/cyanwatts1.github.io/index.md

 ## About Me
 - My name is Xian Fu.
-Now I’m a MS student of the College of Intelligence and Computing of Tianjin University.
+Now I’m a first year MS student of the College of Intelligence and Computing of Tianjin University.

 ## Education